 Insta love has you flying-high with self-gratification,

-And this world has you tricked into chasing a fake vacation;
+And this world’s got you tricked into chasing a fake vacation;

 You know, the one with the sunsets and the jungle swings,